Research flow-through location De Twirre

 Status holders get priority for housing.
 Is that correct?

-Part of the social housing that becomes vacant goes to urgent target groups, which are people who have priority for social housing.
+Part of the social housing that becomes vacant goes to urgent target groups, which are people who are given priority for social housing.
 Currently, this group includes status holders.
 Most of the vacant social housing goes to regular house seekers.

 Why are we not allowed to live in vacation homes when there is a housing shortage?